ocgg/mdr/MD_SUMMARY.md

 ### Checkboxes

 4. You should open an issue if :
-  - [ ] You do write 50 items ordered lists in markdown
+  - [ ] You do write 50 items lists in markdown
   - [x] You do know the names of minor melodic scale modes

 ## Quote blocks